Assyro AI

 First-to-File 180-Day Exclusivity

 The first ANDA applicant to file with a Paragraph IV certification may receive 180-day exclusivity as the only generic on the market.
-This exclusivity period can be worth hundreds of millions of dollars for high-revenue drugs.
+This exclusivity period can materially affect the commercial value of a generic launch.

 505(b)(2) Applications: The Middle Path